 - 1. The Agency will maintain working capital reserves for budgeted operating expenditures in short-term investments to provide sufficient liquidity for expected disbursements; - 2.
-The maximum time from investment to maturity of individual securities in the portfolio will be five years, except as otherwise stated in this policy.
+The maximum time from investment, defined as the settlement date, to maturity of individual securities in the portfolio will be five years, except as otherwise stated in this policy.